Terms & Conditions of Sale

 Today the term linen can be confusing.
 Linen was once in such common use that it became a generic word for articles or garments, such as sheets, tablecloths, or underwear, formerly made of linen.
 Today these items are usually made of other fibres, especially cotton or polyester/cotton.

-The minimum order size for any one colour of our stock plain fabrics is 6 metres, and our minimum wholesale order value is £200.
+The minimum order for any one colour of our stock plain fabrics is 6 metres, and our minimum wholesale order value is £200.
 It may take at least two 6 metre lengths to cover the minimum order value.

 The John England 6 metre length service is very much seen as a sample order for customers to try fabrics.